Last updated June 2, 2016

-I include all ads on the website www.reeseville.com
+I include all ads on the website www.reeseville.com at no additional charge.

 As always, Charitable organizations are publicized free.
 It isn’t necessary to wait until the last minute to get your news to me.
 I will save it and put it in at the appropriate time.